 His deep-seated mistrust for managers and the music business made him exacting about fees.
 He could not bear to be exploited, but he was always willing to adapt his conditions when he felt it was justified.
 He also showed great generosity when it came to giving benefit concerts, or in offering his fees.
 He was just as generous with his friends in trouble, so much so that Marta sometimes had to ask him to be more careful!

 In Istomin, there was a sense of openness to others, a benevolence and an ability to listen which are rarely found.
 Pianists were never rivals, and he enjoyed being friendly with very simple people.
 His friendships were characterized by a great sense of tact and loyalty, as witnessed by the organization of Clara Haskil’s American tour in 1956, or by the invitation to Horszowski, who thus finally could make his debut with the Philadelphia Orchestra in 1978.

 The search for God

-As his mother was Jewish, he could consider himself tu be Jewish, but he refused his Bar Mitzvah and remained very far from the Jewish religion.
+As his mother was Jewish, he could consider himself to be Jewish, but he refused his Bar Mitzvah and remained very far from the Jewish religion.
 If he faithfully and generously supported Israel, it was with the idea of a secular state and a deep distrust of religious parties.

 Istomin had read up on and done extensive research of all religions.
-He agreed to marry Marta in the Roman Catholic religion.
-In his later years, he became increasingly closer to this religion, but it was out of the question for him to adhere to it, because he would have felt as though he were betraying his mother.
+He agreed to marry Marta in the Roman Catholic faith.
+In his later years, he became increasingly closer to this religion, but it was out of the question for him to adhere to it, because he felt as though he would have been betraying his mother.